WinterLab-Berlin/DeepEthoProfile/README.md

 The training was performed on a manual annotation database found here[link]

 Training and testing on other videos can be performed using the TrainModel/TestModel files [describe the process?]

+## License:
+This project is licensed under the GNU General Public License v3.0.
+Note that the software is provided "as is", without warranty of any kind, express or implied.
+If you use the code or data, please cite us!

+## Versions:
+under development

+## Acknowledgements:
+Support for this work was received through the BMBF program “Alternatives to animal experiments”.